Route basis

 Wear closed, fixed footwear such as sneakers.

-In summer, normal current clothing is usually enough, but a light wind layer and sunglasses can still be useful.
+In summer, normal seasonal clothing is usually enough, but a light wind layer and sunglasses can still be useful.
 In spring, autumn and winter, plan for the launch to feel about 5-10°C cooler than Kotor town.

 The participant must be sober.
 Avoid a heavy meal 2-3 hours before the activity.